 Read more about NIST's guidance for manufacturers and supporting parties creating IoT devices and products.

-NIST’s Cybersecurity for the Internet of Things (IoT) program supports the development and application of standards, guidelines, and related tools to improve the cybersecurity of IoT systems, products, connected devices and the environments in which they are deployed.
+NIST’s Cybersecurity for the Internet of Things (IoT) program supports the development and application of standards, guidelines, and related tools to improve the cybersecurity of IoT systems, connected products, and the environments in which they are deployed.
 By collaborating with stakeholders across government, industry, international bodies, academia, and consumers, the program aims to cultivate trust and foster an environment that enables innovation on a global scale.

 The IoT Cybersecurity Program charter was established at the end of 2016 with three overarching program goals.